Last Updated on June 4, 2020 by Stacy Sampson, DO

-Today I went to get tested for STDs!
+Today I went to get tested for STIs!

-You might be asking yourself, ‘Why would she get STD testing; she already knows she has an STD (I have genital herpes – you can read my story here) and has had other STDs (HPV, scabies and vaginitis); wouldn’t she have gotten tested then?’
-The answer is: actually, I have not been tested for any other STD (that I can remember) – most often, practitioners test patients for STDs when they have related symptoms and one would have to ask to be tested for the gamut of other STDs should they think they are at risk.
+You might be asking yourself, “Why would she get STI testing – she already knows she has an STI (I have genital herpes – you can read my story here) and has had other STIs (HPV, scabies and vaginitis)- wouldn’t she have gotten tested then?”
+The answer is: actually, I have not been tested for any other STI (that I can remember) – most often, practitioners test patients for STIs when they have related symptoms and one would have to ask to be tested for the gamut of other STIs should they think they are at risk.

-Anyway, I’ve been doing a plethora of research in support of The STI Project and am learning more about STDs than I was previously aware.
+Anyway, I’ve been doing a plethora of research in support of The STI Project and am learning so much more about STIs than I was previously aware.

-I wasn’t aware Chlamydia is commonly missed (ie. there are rarely symptoms in women and when left untreated, Chlamydia can lead to pelvic inflammatory disease, infertility – in both men and women, and a slew of other non-desirable outcomes).
+I wasn’t aware chlamydia is commonly missed (ie. there are rarely symptoms in people with vulvas/vaginas, and when left untreated, chlamydia can lead to pelvic inflammatory disease, infertility – for all genders, and a slew of other undesirable outcomes).
 HIV often goes without signs for up to 10 years.
-Gonorrhea can also go unnoticed – especially in women (generally, there’s a noticeable discharge when gonorrhea occurs in men) – and can have similar negative effects when left untreated as with Chlamydia: pelvic inflammatory disease, infertility, etc. Finally, Syphilis can also go without symptoms and can lead to more serious illnesses as well.
+Gonorrhea can also go unnoticed – especially in people with vulvas/vaginas (generally, there’s a noticeable discharge when gonorrhea occurs in people with penises) – and can have similar negative effects when left untreated as with chlamydia: pelvic inflammatory disease, infertility, etc. Finally, syphilis can also go without symptoms and can lead to more serious illnesses as well.

-So, today I chose to try out STD testing (the aforementioned Chlamydia, HIV, Gonorrhea, and Syphilis) administered by the local county health department (they were free – yes, free!!!!!!
+So, today I chose to try out STI testing (the aforementioned chlamydia, HIV, gonorrhea, and syphilis) administered by the local county health department (they were free – yes, free!!!
 Go!
 Get tested as fast as you can!!!!!
-It’s free!!!!).
+It’s free!!!).

-My boyfriend came along and got tested as well for good measure – the nurses at the health department thought we were awesome – if they would have had ‘you’ve been good lollipops’ to hand out to us, I’m certain we would have gotten two of them.
-(Adult ‘you’ve been good lollipops’ were our pick of their condom assortment!
+My partner came along and got tested as well for good measure – the nurses at the health department thought we were awesome – if they would have had “you’ve been responsible lollipops” to hand out to us, I’m certain we would have gotten two of them.
+(The adult version of “you’ve been responsible lollipops” was our pick of their condom assortment!
 YES!
-Free condoms!!!!)
+Free condoms!!!)

-And lucky you, I get to share my STD test experience here for everyone!
-(This is The STI Project, afterall!)
+And lucky you, I get to share my STI test experience here for everyone!
+(This is The STI Project, after-all!)

-Are you wondering what is it like to get STD testing done?
+Are you wondering what is it like to get STI testing done?

-Also, it is very important you answer the questionnaire with complete honesty – depending on the type of sexual activities in which you engage, they may do STD testing for additional types of STDs or they may test different areas of your body for STDs – chlamydia and gonorrhea can both be in the throat or anus, for example.
+Also, it is very important you answer the questionnaire with complete honesty – depending on the type of sexual activities in which you engage, they may do STI testing for additional types of STIs or they may test different areas of your body for STIs – chlamydia and gonorrhea can both be in the throat or anus, for example.

-Lastly, the women my boyfriend and I met made no assumptions or judgments about the types of activities we enjoy – they simply share the risks and make sure you’re safe in all directions (your mind is whirling now, I’m sure). 🙂
+Lastly, the person my partner and I met made no assumptions or judgments about the types of activities we enjoy – they simply share the risks and make sure you’re feeling as safe as possible in all directions (your mind is whirling now, I’m sure).

 Step Three: When your name gets called, a nurse takes you back, asks some additional questions, sometimes does a little preventative counseling and starts the tests by giving you a finger prick.